Lay's: History

 In 1932, salesman Herman Lay opened a snack food operation in Nashville, Tennessee.
 In 1938, he purchased the Atlanta, Georgia-based potato manufacturer Barrett Food Company, renaming it H.W.
 Lay Lingo & Company.
 Lay crisscrossed the southern United States, selling the product from the trunk of his car.

 In 1961, the Frito Company, founded by Charles E. Doolin, merged with Lay’s, forming Frito-Lay Inc., a snack food giant with combined sales of over $127 million annually, which was then the highest sales revenue earned by any manufacturer.
 Shortly thereafter, Lay's introduced what became its best-known slogan: "betcha can't eat just one".
 Sales of the chips became international, with marketing assisted by a number of celebrity endorsers.
 Annual revenues for Frito-Lay exceeded $180 million by 1965, when the company had more than 8,000 employees and 46 manufacturing plants.

 In 1965, Frito-Lay merged with the Pepsi-Cola Company to form PepsiCo, Inc. In 1991, the company introduced a new formulation of their chip that was crispier and kept fresher for longer.
 Shortly thereafter, the company introduced the "Lay's Wavy" products to grocery shelves, with a national rollout in 1994.
 In the mid-to-late 1990s, Lay's introduced a lower-calorie baked variety, and a fat-free variety (Lay's WOW chips) that contained the fat substitute olestra.

 In the 2000s, the company introduced "kettle-cooked" varieties, as well as a more highly processed variety (Lay's Stax) that was intended to compete with Pringles, and several differently flavored varieties.

 In 2012, Frito-Lay products comprised 59% of the United States savory snack-food market.

-In April 2019, PepsiCo's Indian subsidiary sued four farmers in Gujarat, India for copyright infringement, claiming they were growing a variety of potatoes, named FL 2027 or FC5, trademarked by the company for exclusive use in its Lay's potato chips.
-Two years later, the ruling was done in the farmers' favor under the Protection of Plant Varieties and Farmers' Rights Act, 2001.
+In April 2019, PepsiCo India sued four small farmers in Gujarat for intellectual property infringement, claiming they were growing the FC5 potato variety—used for production of Lay's—which the company had exclusive plant breeders' rights under the Protection of Plant Varieties and Farmers' Rights Act, 2001.
+The company offered to settle if the farmers joined their potato farming program or stopped growing FC5 potatoes.
+Later, in May, the company withdrew the lawsuits after discussions with the Indian government and pressure from activists.

+In December 2021, PepsiCo India had its registration of the FC5 potato variety revoked by the Protection of Plant Varieties and Farmers' Rights Authority after a petition by Kavitha Kuruganti, a farmers' rights activist.
+PepsiCo India appealed to the Delhi High Court for reinstatement of the registration, which was initially dismissed in July 2023.
+However, on second appeal to the same court, the registration was reinstated in January 2024.

+In fall 2025, Lay's rebranded their logo "to showcase that every chip is rooted in real potatoes."